nathanboktae/mocha-casperjs/README.md

 `--reporter`
 `--timeout`

 These are all [Mocha command line options](http://visionmedia.github.io/mocha/#usage) that mocha-casperjs supports.
-Currently the default timeout is 5 seconds, not two, as writing end to end tests takes more time.
+Currently the default timeout is 10 seconds, not two, as writing end to end tests takes more time.

+`--casper-timeout`

+Set Casper's timeout.
+Defaults to 5 seconds.
+You will want this less than Mocha's.

 `--expect`